bgw/ansible-honeybadger/README.md

     next to your corporate email!

 -   If you want to enable bitcoind, [you'll need enough **disk space** to store the blockchain, with some room to grow][blockchain size].
+Bitcoind also needs *more than* 256mb of RAM.

 -   Tor runs poorly with 96mb of RAM, okay with 128mb of RAM, and can probably steadily max out an unmetered 100mbit port with 256mb of RAM.
 Keep in mind